Launceston, Cornwall: Notable buildings

 Part of the town wall is still in existence including the South Gate of two arches.
 The White Hart Hotel incorporates a Norman doorway possibly removed from the Friary at St Thomas'.
 New Bridge (early 16th century) crosses the River Tamar: it is of granite.
 Two old bridges cross the River Kensey: one mediaeval and one built in 1580.
 The Baptist chapel is late 18th century and a number of Georgian houses may also be seen.

 Three nonconformist churches/chapels served the 19th-century town: Wesleyan Methodist, Bible Christian, and Calvinist.
 North Cornwall and West Devon's Elim Pentecostal Church is in the town.

 Lawrence House, a Grade II* listed building on Castle St, houses the town museum.

 Madford is a house built in the second half of the 17th century by Sir Hugh Piper.
 By 1777 it came into the possession of Richard Vyvyan of Trelowarren through his marriage to Philippa Piper.
 Philip Vyvyan, son of Richard, conveyed it to the Rev. John Lethbridge whose successors were attorneys and also town clerks and deputy recorders of Launceston.
 The legal firm of Lethbridge was joined in 1828 by Charles Gurney who in 1833 became town clerk, an office he held until 1867.
 The next town clerk was John Lethbridge Cowlard who bought Madford from his uncle in 1841 (he was also borough treasurer for over 50 years).

-Administration
+Governance

-Launceston was a Parliamentary Borough from medieval times, with the right to return two members of parliament.
-However, before the 19th-century Reform Acts the right to vote was not held by all the residents but only by the freemen of the borough, and by 1832 there were fewer than 50 and it had come to be regarded as a rotten borough, one of many in Cornwall.
-Neighbouring Newport was also a borough with two MPs of its own.
-Launceston lost one of its two MPs and Newport both by the Great Reform Act of 1832; the area included in the borough of Launceston was considerably extended to enable the franchise to be opened up.
-It finally lost its right to separate representation in 1885, and became part of a new county constituency of Cornwall named after the town.
-Since 1918 it has been part of the North Cornwall parliamentary constituency.
-The current MP, since 2015, is the Conservative Scott Mann.
+There are two tiers of local government covering Launceston, at parish (town) and unitary authority level: Launceston Town Council and Cornwall Council.
+The town council is based at Launceston Town Hall on Western Road.

-Launceston was once regarded as the capital of Cornwall (although it was never officially the county town - see above), and in 1973 the Prince of Wales visited to receive his feudal dues from the Duchy of Cornwall.
+For parliamentary elections, the town has been part of the North Cornwall constituency since 1918.
+Since the 2024 general election the MP has been Ben Maguire, a Liberal Democrat.